 How much should you spend on a treadmill?

-You can buy treadmills for anything between $250 to upwards of $1000, but you'll likely find a sweet spot between quality, size, and added extras like screens and fans at around the $1000 mark.
+As covered in our comparison of treadmills and ellipticals, you can buy treadmills for anything between $250 to upwards of $1000, but you'll likely find a sweet spot between quality, size, and added extras like screens and fans at around the $1000 mark.